externref/pokelance/README.md

 # PokeAPI.py
-A general + asynchronous API wrapper for https://pokeapi.co/
+An asynchronous API wrapper for https://pokeapi.co/ For personal projects, not production ready.